Lateral Epicondylitis

 Symptoms and Signs of Lateral Epicondylitis

 Pain initially occurs in the extensor tendons of the forearm and around the lateral elbow when the wrist is extended against resistance (eg, as in using a manual screwdriver or hitting a backhand shot with a racket).
-In resistance trainees, lateral epicondylitis is most noticeable during various rowing and chin-up exercises for the back muscles, particularly when the hands are pronated.
+In resistance training, lateral epicondylitis is most noticeable during various rowing and chin-up exercises for the back muscles, particularly when the hands are pronated.
 Pain can extend from the lateral epicondyle to the mid forearm.

 Diagnosis of Lateral Epicondylitis